 velero restore create --from-backup production-daily-latest

-Step 8: Update DNS / Load Balancers
+Step 8: Update DNS and load balancers

-Point external traffic to the new cluster:
+Point external traffic at the new cluster:

 - Update DNS records